One to watch - the shorter .uk domain name

 There are signs that things are changing however.

 We are seeing the .co.uk and .uk domain names being listed separately in increasing numbers on secondary domain name market places, even when both are owned by the same individual or business (not unsurprisingly since they are, of course, distinct domain names, each with their own value).

-There have also been a number of four figure .uk domain sales this year to date including AirportParking.uk which sold for £7,500.
+There have also been a number of four and five figure .uk domain sales including Shopping.uk which sold for £45,000 in July, 2019.